-Stokes modes.
-Consequently, a high number of Stokes modes travel through the fibre before entering a bend.
-At the same time, the Stokes modes reflect from the fibre wall with a relatively small angle due to the smaller acceptance angle for internal reflection.
-Due to the added angular change of the fibre at the entrance of a cable bend, a relatively high number of Stokes light modes exceeds the critical angle and leave the waveguide.
+- 10 the most extreme modes of light in the Anti-Stokes (shorter wavelength) compared to Stokes frequency (Fig. 2).
+Second, the altered differential attenuation directly affects the temperature measurements.
+The refractive index of light in a glass fibre is dependent on wavelength according to the Sellmeier equation.
+Therefore, a laser signal with a lower wavelength (anti-Stokes) has a larger angle of acceptance for internal reflection.
+Relative to the anti-Stokes signal, the usually abundant Stokes signal has more of its modes near the critical angle of acceptance, yielding a larger consequent loss - 15 when a bend changes the angle of incidence.
 In other words, the Stokes pulse loses more of its extreme modes as it passes through a bend, despite the same angular change of the guiding fibre for both Stokes and anti-Stokes modes.
-The altered differential attenuation of the Stokes and anti-Stokes signals was observed by Arnon et al. (2014), and is one of the reasons why Hausner et al. (2011) and Van de Giesen et al. (2012) promoted manual calibration of the differential attenuation for separate sections of the cable.
-Unfortunately, since the loss in this case is asymmetrical with the direction of light travel (as may be understood by thinking about the first 100 m of cable, where the light entering the coil will experience significant differential attenuation, but the light leaving the coil will have settled down to a constant rate of attenuation), the double-ended procedures presented in the literature are not applicable to these unique defects.
-However, in absence of better calibration methods, double-ended calibration is often preferred.

-Important developments in fibre optic technology over the past 10 years include significant advancements in producing fibres that are "bend tolerant" or even "bend insensitive".
-These terms refer to the design of the index of refraction transitions specifically to obtain low decay when a signal passes through a bend of such a fibre.
-Similar to most multimode fibres applied for Raman DTS, bend-tolerant fibres normally have a core diameter of $50 \,\mu\text{m}$.
+The altered differential attenuation of the Stokes and anti-Stokes signals was observed by Arnon et al. (2014), and is one of the reasons why Hausner et al. (2011) and Van de Giesen et al. (2012) promote manual calibration of the differential attenuation for separate sections of the cable.
+Unfortunately, since the loss in this case is asymmetrical with the direction of light travel (as - 20 may be understood by thinking about the first 100 m of cable, where the light entering the coil will experience significant differential attenuation, but the light leaving the coil will have settled down to a constant rate of attenuation), the double-ended procedures presented in the literature are not applicable to these unique defects.
+Important developments in fibre optic technology over the past 10 years include significant advancements in producing fibres that are 'bend-tolerant' or even 'bend-insensitive'.
+These terms refer to the design of the index of refraction transitions - 25 specifically to obtain low decay when a signal passes through a bend of such a fibre.
+Similar to most multimode fibres applied for Raman DTS, bend-tolerant fibres normally have a core diameter of 50 μm.
 However, by radially varying the fibre's refractive-index, more signal is reflected back into the core instead of lost through its surrounding cladding.
 One example of bend-tolerant fibres is the Corning ClearCurveTM (Briggs et al., 2012).
-Attenuation in this fibre is reported to be less than 2.3 dB km-1 for an 850 nm light signal and less than 0.6 dB km-1 for a 1300 nm signal (Corning ClearCurve Multimode Optical Fiber Product Information, 2015).
-This type of fibre was unavailable in our study.
-Fundamentally the same losses are expected with tight-bends even when using bend-tolerant fibres, but delayed to occurring at smaller radii (e.g. Arnon et al. (2014), who employed bend-tolerant fibre).
+Attenuation in this fibre is reported to be less than 2.3 dB km-1 for an 850 nm light signal and less than 0.6 dB km-1 for a 1300 nm signal (Corning ClearCurve, 2015). - 30 This type of fibre was unavailable in our study.
+Fundamentally the same losses are expected with tight-bends even when using bend-tolerant fibres, but delayed to occurring at smaller radii (e.g., Arnon et al. (2014), who employed bend-tolerant fibre).
 Thus our findings should translate to all fibres, though the specific bending thresholds at which the effects are observed should be expected to differ per fibre.

 The cable design encasing the fibre element can also affect the passage of light.
-Most notably, use of a tight-buffered jacket over a loose tube cable increases the amount of strain conveyed from the cable to the fibre in comparison to loosetube constructions.
+Most notably, use of a tight-buffered jacket over a loose tube cable increases the amount of strain conveyed from the cable to the fibre in comparison to loose-tube constructions.
 Several types of armouring may also produce micro-bends in coiled fibres.